There are a number of ways that you can make a donation:

 You can make donations online using our account on the Charities Aid Foundation website.
 Just click here, scroll down to Find a charity, enter our Registered Charity Number 1185028, then click Search.
 This will take you to a page where you can donate by Credit Card or PayPal.
 If you are a UK taxpayer, please tick the box to claim Gift Aid.

 Gift Direct is a centralised giving scheme run by the Church in Wales.
 People make monthly donations by standing order or direct debit.
 We then receive the total amount in our bank account every month – with Gift Aid!
 We much prefer this method of donation, because it means we have a guaranteed income every month for budget management.
-To set up a new Gift Direct donation, just click here for the brochure, and return both the completed Gift Direct Commitment Form and the Direct Debit Form in the post.
+To set up a new Gift Direct donation online, click here.
+Alternatively, if you prefer paper, just click here for the brochure, print and return both the completed Gift Direct Commitment Form and the Direct Debit Form in the post.
+The Church in Wales postal address is provided in the brochure.
 If you wish, you can opt to have the amount increased annually in line with inflation.
 Where it says PARISH NAME on the GIFT DIRECT COMMITMENT FORM, write Bro Celynnin Ministry Area B244.
 If you are a UK taxpayer, please tick the box to claim Gift Aid.
 To change an existing arrangement, click here to send a message on the website, or click here to send an email.